 NOTE: Hashtags are a great way to increase exposure for news-related content.

 The video from the news article was taken, recorded, and uploaded to “Hearing at Home’s” YouTube channel.

-The important part here is the labelling of the video.
+The important part here is the labeling of the video.

 The title includes the relevant keywords, it creates curiosity, and it references the news outlet.